LouisRH/BrowserRPG/README.md

 # BrowserRPG
 A simple turn-based browser game created using Javascript, HTML, CSS, AngularJS, and MongoDB.

-Node and npm are required to run this application.

-To start, run the following commands:

-`npm install`

-`npm start`

-Navigate to `http://localhost:3000` to begin the game.
+Navigate to `https://browser-rpg-app.herokuapp.com/` to begin the game.

 # Character Creation and Stats
 Upon lanching the game, you will be greeted with a character creation screen.
 Here you can give your character a name, as well as add bonus points to each of your stats.
 Here is a breakdown of what each stat does: